syre-data/docs/source/get_started/local_project-basic.rst

 Containers
 ----------

-+ A Conatainer is a folder with a ``_container.json`` file in it.
-Containers can container other Containers, Assets, and Script Associations.
++ A Container is a folder with a ``_container.json`` file in it.
+Containers can contain other Containers, Assets, and Script Associations.

 .. code-block:: JSON
 	:caption: Basic ``_container.json`` file.